Skip to content

 How Much Is Child Support in Nevada?

-If you make $60,000 a year in Nevada, child support for 1 child is estimated at $535 per month ($6,420 per year) based on the NRS 125B.
-This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+If you make $60,000 a year in Nevada, child support for 1 child is estimated at $800 per month ($9,600 per year).
+Based on the guideline percentage applied to your income.

 Nevada Child Support Estimates by Income (2026)